roseroo/readmes/reading-list.md

   - **What is Gender Nihilism: A Reader** - Various

+Huge collection of essays including many materialist feminists.
+Probably very good.
+Seems to focus more on race too.

   - **S.C.U.M.
 Manifesto** - Valerie Solanas

  People tend to disregard it as being biological essentialist but it seems remarkably charitable in a way biological essentialist list isn't known for.
 Great book, possible guidebook for how to write lol.